bentlema/puppet-tutorial-pe/tutorial/vbox/10-Move-Puppet-Code-to-GitLab.md

 Make sure to give read/execute perms on the post-receive script

 ```
-[root@gitlab custom_hooks]# chmod a+rx post-receive
+[git@gitlab custom_hooks]# chmod a+rx post-receive
 ```

 All that does is iterate through a list of puppet masters, and ssh as root to each one and run r10k.
 (We only have one puppet master in our training environment, but most production environments would have 2 or more for load-balancing.)

-Become the git user, create and ssh key pair, and then copy the public key to the root user's ~/.ssh/authorized_keys on the puppet master...
+Make sure you are the git user (not root), and create an ssh key pair, and then copy the public key to the root user's ~/.ssh/authorized_keys on the puppet master...

 ```
-[root@gitlab ~]# su - git
-Last login: Wed Mar 16 12:47:07 PDT 2016 on pts/0
+-sh-4.2$ cd     # get back to git's home dir

+-sh-4.2$ pwd
+/var/opt/gitlab

 -sh-4.2$ ls -al .ssh
 total 8
 drwx------  2 git  git    55 Mar  9 13:35 .
 drwxr-xr-x 13 root root 4096 Mar  9 10:59 ..
 -rw-------  1 git  git  1087 Mar  9 14:58 authorized_keys
 -rw-r--r--  1 git  git     0 Mar  9 14:58 authorized_keys.lock
--sh-4.2$ pwd
-/var/opt/gitlab

 -sh-4.2$ ssh-keygen -t rsa -b 2048 -N ''
 Generating public/private rsa key pair.
 Enter file in which to save the key (/var/opt/gitlab/.ssh/id_rsa):